 If the Seanad rejects the Bill or returns it to the Dáil with amendments that the Dáil does not accept, the Bill will lapse after 180 days.
 The Dáil may, within those 180 days, pass a resolution declaring that the Bill is deemed to have been passed by both Houses.
 This provision means that the Seanad cannot generally stop the Dáil from introducing legislation – it can only cause delays.

-When the Bill comes to the President for signature, he or she does have an important power.
-If he or she considers that the new Bill may conflict with the Constitution, he or she may, after consultation with the Council of State, refer the question of whether or not the Bill is constitutional to the Supreme Court.
+When the Bill comes to the President for signature, they do have an important power.
+If they consider that the new Bill may conflict with the Constitution, they may, after consultation with the Council of State, refer the question of whether or not the Bill is constitutional to the Supreme Court.
 The Supreme Court must then decide whether or not the Bill is constitutional before it can be made law.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.